infinimesh/infinimesh/docs/docs/REST/GenerateToken.md

    - Request Header: **Content-Type: application/json**
    - Request Body: **Content in JSON format**

-2. Once the above REST Request is send to the endpoint, a token will be generated and sent back in JSON format.
+2. Once the above REST Request is send with the required JSON body to the endpoint, a token will be generated and sent back in JSON format.

 Example: